aurelia-ui-toolkits/aurelia-materialize-bridge/sample/src/installation/installation-requirejs.md

   },
   ```

-* add this to bundles.dependencies:
+* add this to bundles.dependencies in your `aurelia_project/aurelia.json`:

   ```json
   {